Meet Our Prevention Staff

 Certified Prevention Specialist

-Lisa Catalano has been working at APR for 11 years.
+Lisa Catalano has been working at APR since 2006.
 She has a BA in Psychology from Stockton University and received her CPS credential in 2016.
 Lisa facilitates evidenced-based programs including, Life Skills Training, the WISE program for seniors, CDSMP, APB and the Strengthening Families Program.
 She currently serves as the chairperson for the Township of Hamilton Municipal Alliance.
 Additionally, she is a counselor intern for APR’s Treatment Program.
 Presently, Lisa is working toward her CADC.
 In her spare time, Lisa enjoys being at the beach and spending time with family.